ashakozak/project_j/README.md

 The analysis focuses on comparing the total number of passengers,most frequented Airports and the monthly peaks of Airports between Domestic and International passengers.

 ## Table of Contents:
--Module 3 file with main script
+- Module 3 file with main script

--Module 3 analysis
+- Module 3 analysis

--Output folder containing 5 graphs
+- Output folder containing 5 graphs

--Resources folder containing 9 csv files with the cleaned DataSet
+- Resources folder containing 9 csv files with the cleaned DataSet

 ## Data Overview
 The dataset used for this analysis includes the years 2000 to 2022(upto August), which includes the following columns:

--Airport:Airport destination
+- Airport:Airport destination

--Year:Year of visit
+- Year:Year of visit

--Month:Month of visit
+- Month:Month of visit

--DOMESTIC_IN:Total number of Domestic passengers who visited
+- DOMESTIC_IN:Total number of Domestic passengers who visited

--INTERNATIONAL_IN:Total number of International passengers who visited
+- INTERNATIONAL_IN:Total number of International passengers who visited

 ## Data sources:
--Airport Passenger Movements by Month-20 Major Airports- https://data.gov.au/data/dataset/cc5d888f-5850-47f3-815d-08289b22f5a8/resource/38bdc971-cb22-4894-b19a-814afc4e8164/download/mon_pax_web.csv
+- Airport Passenger Movements by Month-20 Major Airports- https://data.gov.au/data/dataset/cc5d888f-5850-47f3-815d-08289b22f5a8/resource/38bdc971-cb22-4894-b19a-814afc4e8164/download/mon_pax_web.csv

--OpenWeatherMap: meteorological data,coordinates and APIs | Weather Data platform
+- OpenWeatherMap: meteorological data,coordinates and APIs | Weather Data platform

 _________________________________________________________________________________________